Parks and places with water games (jets) and misters

-fountain in Paris
+Fountain in Paris

 • Where: Nelson Mandela Park

-Water misting system in the Halles district - heat wave
+Water mist in the Halles heatwave district

-Useful information
+Practical information

 • Access to the woods: Carrefour des Sablons, Bois de Boulogne